 “Really?
 So it’s true that your goal is to kill the rest of your brotherhood?”

-“Rondi called for the end of them all.
+“Rondi called for the end of the… sympathizers, and they were many.
 All of them but Oidhche and myself.
 Out of the eleven of us, only the two of us were truly loyal.”

 “Eleven?
 I thought there were ten of you.”

 Ywn scoffs.
 “One had a fairy.
 He couldn’t do anything without that little heart beating fast next to him… I saw to that, though.”

 Eternity looks Ywn over, that graceful composure despite all these millenniums of bitter struggle.
 “How many do you have left?”

 “You’re curious today.”

 “Like you said, I don’t want to relive the mistakes of the past.”

 Ywn nods his head to the side in admission.
 “Rayda might be alive still.
 I expect it’s either him or Oidiche, but the truth is I doubt either of them are alive.
 I have to get confirmation, however.
 Ree is alive, hiding out in her subspace mania.
 Xingah is the real problem I have right now with the… amalgamation, and we have that gray one.”